-By good, I mean a donut with a lovely melt-in-your mouth, cake-like texture, that doesn’t go stale by the end of the day.
-It must also have a delicious flavour that glaze and toppings merely enhance, and last but not least, a generous coating of glaze and sprinkling of topping.
+My definition of good is a donut with a lovely melt-in-your mouth, cake-like texture, that doesn’t go stale by the end of the day.
+The actual donut must also have a delicious flavour that glaze and toppings merely enhance, and last but not least, a generous coating of glaze and sprinkling of topping.

-I finally bought a donut pan this week which was surprisingly inexpensive ($25 from Millie’s Kitchen Store if you’re in NZ or US$6 on Amazon), and have been having loads of fun trying to recreate my idea of the perfect cake donut.
-The catch being, it needed to be dairy, grain and refined sugar free.
+I finally bought a donut pan this week which was surprisingly inexpensive ($25 from Millie’s Kitchen Store if you’re in NZ or US$6 on Amazon), and had loads of fun trying to recreate my idea of the perfect cake donut.
+The catch being, it needs to be dairy, grain and refined sugar free.

 Four batches in I began to wonder if this mission was even possible.
 Perhaps donuts are best left to their refined sugar and flour origins…

-But I persevered, spurred on by the memory of how good a donut can taste, and the knowledge that unless I figure this recipe out I won’t be sinking my teeth into one anytime soon!
+I persevered, spurred on by the memory of how good a donut can taste, and the knowledge that unless I figure this recipe out I won’t be sinking my teeth into any donuts anytime soon!

 I decided to call these donuts swoonuts because 1.
-They have a lovely soft (swoonable) texture, with just a hint of vanilla and spice that’s so subtle you’re left wondering what the familiar flavour is.
-2. Because they’re completely dairy, gluten and refined sugar free which is essentially what swoon food is!
+They have a lovely soft (swoonable) texture, with just a hint of vanilla and spice that’s so subtle you’re left wondering what that familiar flavour is; and 2.
+Because they’re completely dairy, gluten and refined sugar free which is the definition of Swoon Food!

 Decorating swoonuts is, of course, the best part.
 Be warned though, if you have any friends or family about they’ll want in on the action too, so be sure you bake enough swoonuts to go around!
 Enjoy!